- Home

 - Avoid people who are sick if possible

-- If you are ill with flu-like symptoms, contact your provider.
-You may be able to receive treatment that will reduce your flu symptoms and duration.
+If you are ill with flu-like symptoms, contact your provider.
+Early diagnosis may help you receive treatment that will reduce your flu symptoms and duration.

 Cases of whooping cough are reported in Colorado every year.
 If you or your child gets whooping cough, you may be required to stay out of school and be restricted from travel for at least 5 days.
 Since 2010, between 15,000 and 50,000 cases of whooping cough have been reported yearly in the United States.